Usually, a view object has parallel arrays, which map directly to lines in the message list:

 The nsITreeView methods in nsMsgDBView.cpp control the appearance of the thread pane.

-and the theme uses the properties to style the thread pane, e.g., http://mxr.mozilla.org/mailnews/source/mail/themes/qute/mail/mailWindow1.css#85
+and the theme uses these properties to style the thread pane, e.g., http://mxr.mozilla.org/mailnews/source/mail/themes/qute/mail/mailWindow1.css#85

 getCellText tells the treeview what text to display for a particular row and text column.